samplchallenges/SAMPL6/physical_properties/logP/analysis/README.md

   - `QQPlots/` - Quantile-Quantile plots for the analysis of model uncertainty predictions.

   ## Submission IDs for logP prediction methods

+ SAMPL6 log *P* challenge submissions were listed in the ascending order of RMSE.

 | Submission ID | Method Name |  Category    |
 |---------------|-------------|--------------|
 | hmz0n	| cosmotherm_FINE19	| Physical |